open-zaak/open-zaak/docs/installation/reference/import.rst

 The import will only start if the ``IMPORT_DOCUMENTEN_BASE_DIR`` setting is set correctly.
-Unknown directories or the ``IMPORT_DOCUMENTEN_BASE_DIR`` leading to a path which is actually a file are examples of incorrect configurations.
+Unknown directories or the ``IMPORT_DOCUMENTEN_BASE_DIR`` leading to a a file instead of a directory are examples of incorrect configurations.
 An incorrectly configured ``IMPORT_DOCUMENTEN_BASE_DIR`` setting will cause the import to not start.